alex031029/LeetCode/interviews/Huawei/README.md

 The only trick is that this string contains space.
 Thus, we need to use `getline(cin, input)` instead of regular `cin>>input`.

+# Second Round

+Personality test.
+These are traits Huawei do not like:

+* Easily become depressed or anxious
+* Love to stay alone
+* Inconsistent answers of similar questions